 Research

-CHERP investigators rigorously apply their expertise in 5 areas of scientific inquiry (i.e., data science, engagement science, systems science, implementation science, and policy analysis/evaluation) to advance VHA’s research priorities to improve the quality and equity of health and healthcare for Veterans and support its evolution as a learning healthcare system.
+CHERP investigators rigorously apply their expertise in 5 areas of scientific inquiry (i.e., data science, engagement science, systems science, implementation science, and policy analysis/evaluation) that advance VHA’s research priorities to improve healthcare quality and health equity for Veterans and support its evolution as a learning healthcare system.

-CHERP investigators conduct leading-edge, partnered research by advancing the science and real-world application of implementation science, creating unique data linkages and analytical methods in data science, and studying the effects of VHA healthcare policy on healthcare disparities, patient outcomes, and costs of care in policy analysis and evaluation.
+CHERP investigators conduct leading-edge, partnered research by advancing the science and real-world application of implementation science, creating unique data linkages and analytical methods in data science, and studying the effects of VHA healthcare policy on health equity and access, patient outcomes, and costs of care in policy analysis and evaluation.

-• Healthcare Equity: Improve the equity and quality of health and healthcare for marginalized Veteran populations and generate evidence to inform related healthcare policies.
+• Health Equity: Improve health equity and healthcare quality for Veterans and generate evidence to inform healthcare policies.

-• Clinical Therapeutics: Increase the equity, accessibility, safety, and value of clinical therapeutics for Veterans and generate evidence to inform related healthcare policies.
+• Clinical Therapeutics: Increase the accessibility, safety, and value of clinical therapeutics for Veterans and generate evidence to inform healthcare policies.

-• Dissemination & Implementation: Advance the science and real-world application of dissemination and implementation methods to improve the equity and quality of VHA healthcare.
+• Dissemination & Implementation: Advance the science and real-world application of dissemination and implementation methods to improve the quality of VHA healthcare.

 Our investigators have also improved clinical practice and informed health policy in two Additional Contribution Areas: